Authentic Sopapillas Recipe: How to Make New Mexican Style in 25 Minutes

 Hack #3: Vertical Mason Jar System for Rapid Spice Access

 Time wasted searching spices cools sopapillas.
-Implement this ergonomic organization:
+Implement this ergonomic organization with critical limitations:

 • Use uniform 8oz mason jars (standardizes grip)